valeriemiller5/Crystal_Collector/README.md

 > This is a simple button-click game for using jQuery.
 The goal is to click on the four crystals to match the Goal Number that randomly generates at the beginning of the game.
 Matching the number wins the game; exceeding it loses the game.

 # Getting Started
-> To start the game, click [here] (https://valeriemiller5.github.io/Crystal_Collector/ "Crystal Collector").
+> To start the game, click [here](https://valeriemiller5.github.io/Crystal_Collector/ "Crystal Collector").
 The game is ready to play upon page loading.
 Rounds will automatically start when the game is won/lost.

 # Prerequisites
 > Google Chrome is recommended for running this program.